chomnr/Blog-old/README.md

 # BLOG <br>
 Quick little one week project.
-I wanted to see if I was capable of making a simple blog in a week.
-And I was might not be the best but that's alright.
+I wanted to see if I was capable of making a simple blog in a week; And it might not be the best but that's alright.
 As least I got it done.

 ## FRONTEND URLS
 {host}/auth/login<br>